composer

 Tyler’s music has been presented at festivals and conferences around the world, including the World Saxophone Congress (Spain), European Clarinet Congress (Italy), ClarinetFest (Ireland), and the Festival Internacional de la Guitarra Eléctrica Contemporánea (Chile).
 In the U.S., his music has appeared at events such as the Penn State New-Music Festival and Symposium, International Trombone Festival, University of Louisville Guitar Festival, and the Music Teachers National Association Conference.
 His music has been released on labels including Neuma Records and Ravello Records.

 Originally from rural Kentucky, Tyler earned his Bachelor of Arts from Morehead State University, where he studied euphonium and held a multi-year undergraduate research fellowship.
-He received his Master of Music in Composition from the University of South Florida, studying with Dr. Baljinder Sekhon and Paul Reller.
+He received his Master of Music in Composition from the University of South Florida, studying with Dr. Baljinder Sekhon.

 Tyler lives in Cincinnati with his wife, Susanna, who is also a composer, and their cat, Tofu.
 He is drawn to travel and considers it the most thrilling aspect of being alive.
 He’s a curious, enthusiastic eater who gravitates toward unfamiliar or experimental dishes, and he enjoys documenting his life and travels on 35mm film.